ADHD and Autism (Neurodiverse Conditions)

 Referral Information for Adults (18+)

-If you are aged 18 or over and think you may have Attention Deficit Hyperactivity Disorder (ADHD) or Autism, also referred to as Autistic Spectrum Disorder (ASD), and want a referral for a diagnostic assessment for either, then please print a version, complete an ADHD/Autism Screening or you can collect a pack from Reception.
-Please return to Reception when you have answered the questionnaires and input your score.
+If you are aged 18 or over and think you may have Attention Deficit Hyperactivity Disorder (ADHD) or Autism, also referred to as Autistic Spectrum Disorder (ASD), and want a referral for a diagnostic assessment, then please print off one or both of the following documents.
+Alternatively, you can collect either of the packs from Reception, or follow the link below complete the online form.

-Please be advised that for both ADHD and Autism (collectively referred to as Neurodiverse Conditions), your symptoms must have been present since childhood, and must affect your day to day functioning in some way.
-Please also be aware that both conditions can genetically run in families.
 If what you are experiencing can be explained by another mental health condition you will need to get in touch with your GP to see what else we can do to support you.
 In this case the referral will not be sent.
 If in doubt, please book in with our Mental Health Specialist Nurse, or a GP, to discuss this further.

 Referral Information for Children and Young Persons (17 and under)